Program for REALTORS®

 You can start earning self-directed PDP hours for learning opportunities taking on or after January 1, 2020.

-- Documentation to provide proof of completion for brokerage training – Coming this fall!
+- Documentation to provide proof of completion for brokerage training - Contact your member board

 For Managing Brokers:

 The British Columbia Real Estate Association (BCREA) and BC’s 10 real estate boards oversee the ongoing development and delivery of the PDP.
 In consultation with REALTORS®, brokers, and instructors from across the province, BCREA and the boards developed this new PDP framework with the aim of giving REALTORS® more flexibility in their professional development.